asdeenner7ec/notes/README.md

 Second, always plan beforehand.
 When starting a new project or working on a complex task, create a plan with a timeline and break it down into smaller, manageable steps.
 Using a planning tool like Trello or Asana can help keep you organized and on track.
 Planning ahead will also help prevent last-minute panic and stress, as you will know exactly what needs to happen and when.
  （108个字符）

+# 2023-12-06
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+1. Prioritize tasks: When you are working on a project, it is essential to determine which tasks are the most important and which can be completed later.
+By prioritizing your tasks in this way, you can ensure that you focus on the critical aspects of the project and not get sidetracked by less significant details.
+Use a task management tool, such as Trello or Asana, to keep track of your priorities and make sure you stay on track.
+ 2. Plan ahead: Planning is crucial when it comes to programming.
+You should always have a clear idea of what you want to achieve and how you will go about achieving it.
+Creating a detailed plan will ensure you have all the necessary information and resources to complete the task.
+When starting a new project or task, spend some time planning out the steps you need to take and the resources you may need along the way.
+Then, break down these steps into smaller, manageable tasks and prioritize them accordingly.
+3. Stay organized: As a programmer, maintaining a clean and organized workspace is vital for success.
+Organizing and naming your files, folders, libraries, etc. in a logical and consistent manner will make it easier to find and use the code you've written in the past.
+Additionally, using version control systems, like Git, can help keep your code organized and track changes over time.
+Maintaining an organized codebase will also make collaboration with others on your team much smoother.